matiasbayas/website/content/work-in-progress/HF/index.md

 ---

-title: Capital investment and labour adjustment
+title: The Joint Dynamics of Labour and Capital

 summary: with [Fergal Hanks](https://hanksf.github.io/)